The White Stripes: Style and technique

 Meg's minimalistic drumming style was a prominent part of the band's sound.
 Meg never had formal drum lessons.
-She played Ludwig Drums with Paiste cymbals, and says her pre-show warm-up consisted of "whiskey and Red Bull."
+She played Ludwig Drums with Paiste cymbals, and says her pre-show warm-up consisted of "whiskey and Red Bull".
 Jack downplayed criticisms of her style, insisting: "I never thought 'God, I wish Neil Peart was in this band.'
 It's kind of funny: When people critique hip hop, they're scared to open up, for fear of being called racist.
 But they're not scared to open up on female musicians, out of pure sexism.
 Meg is the best part of this band.
 It never would have worked with anybody else, because it would have been too complicated...
 It was my doorway to playing the blues."
 Of her playing style, Meg herself said: "I appreciate other kinds of drummers who play differently, but it's not my style or what works for this band.
 I get [criticism] sometimes, and I go through periods where it really bothers me.
 But then I think about it, and I realize that this is what is really needed for this band.
 And I just try to have as much fun with it as possible ...
 I just know the way [Jack] plays so well at this point that I always know kind of what he's going to do.
 I can always sense where he's going with things just by the mood he's in or the attitude or how the song is going.
 Once in a while, he throws me for a loop, but I can usually keep him where I want him."

-Although Jack was the lead vocalist, Meg did sing lead vocals on four of the band's songs: "In the Cold, Cold Night" (from Elephant), "Passive Manipulation" (from Get Behind Me Satan), "Who's a Big Baby?" (released on the "Blue Orchid" single), and "St. Andrew (This Battle Is in the Air)" (from Icky Thump).
-She also accompanied Jack on the songs "Your Southern Can Is Mine" from their album De Stijl, "Hotel Yorba" and "This Protector" from their album White Blood Cells, on "You Don't Know What Love Is (You Just Do as You're Told)" and "Rag & Bone" from their album Icky Thump, "Rated X" and also sang alongside Jack and Holly Golightly on the song "It's True That We Love One Another", from the album Elephant.
+Although Jack was the lead vocalist, Meg did sing lead vocals for "In the Cold, Cold Night" (from Elephant) and "Passive Manipulation" (from Get Behind Me Satan) among other tracks.
+She also accompanied Jack on the songs "Your Southern Can Is Mine" from De Stijl, "Hotel Yorba" and "This Protector" from White Blood Cells, "Rated X", "You Don't Know What Love Is (You Just Do as You're Told)" and "Rag & Bone" from Icky Thump, and accompanied Jack and Holly Golightly on the song "It's True That We Love One Another" from Elephant.